SchoolOfCode/w8d1_useeffect_lesson_excercise-benmhcode/README.md

 My first side effect: changing the page title.

 In `App`, change the page title to `{numthings} things to do...`, this should change every time the length of things to do changes.
 By interacting with the DOM directly, we are reaching outside of react, so we should use the effect hook.

+- Make a useEffect that makes the page's title the number of items in the todo list
+- Use document.title like in the example (might be confusion still between title and h1)